GoBoundless/spar/README.md

 ```

 ## Deploy Directive
-Most Spar apps will compile into a single `application.js` and `application.css` file, each using the `deploy` directive to ensure the aggregate asset files are deployed.
+Most Spar apps will compile into a single `application.js` and `application.css` file, each including the `deploy` directive to ensure it is deployed.

-If you wish to deploy additional root-level asset files, you may instruct Spar to do soby adding a deploy directive at the top of the file:
+If you wish to deploy additional root-level asset files, you may instruct Spar to do so by adding a `deploy` directive at the top of the file like so:

 ```coffeescript
 #= deploy